Have you ever thought about the lifespan of a snake?

 When you aren’t sure if you have a sleeping or dead snake, slowly and delicately touch your snake.

-If the snake is alive, it will react to your touch, lifting their heads and looking around to figure out what is going on.
+If the snake is alive, it will react to your touch, lifting its heads and looking around to determine what is happening.

-Even a snake which is in brumation will be responsive when you touch or lift the animal.
+Even a snake in brumation will be responsive when you touch or lift the animal.

 A dead snake will still have its eyes open, but it will not react to your touch.